jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

                 format: date-time
                 type: string
               topologyOrder:
-                description: The optimal order to schedule pods on this App Group based on a given algorithm.
+                description: The optimal order to schedule workloads on this App Group based on a given algorithm.
                 items:
-                  description: Pod Name and Pod Priority index
+                  description: Workload Name and Priority index
                   properties:
-                    podName:
+                    workloadName:
                       type: string
-                      description: Name of the Pod.
+                      description: Name of the Workload.
                     index:
                       type: integer
                       default: 1
                       minimum: 1
                       format: int64
-                      description: Priority index for each Pod (e.g., 1, 2, ...)
+                      description: Priority index for each workload (e.g., 1, 2, ...)
-                          (1 means pod should be scheduled first in the AppGroup)
+                          (1 means workload should be scheduled first in the AppGroup)
                   type: object
                 type: array
             type: object